The mission of Now Hear This is to raise the awareness, understanding,

 and availability of Auracast and other assistive listening systems in the USA.

 There are literally thousands of conscientious, well-trained audiologists and hearing aids dispensers (hearing instrument specialists) available to test people for hearing loss, and an untold number of websites where people can do their own hearing test.
-For those who learn they have a mild to moderate hearing loss, there are now over the counter (OTC) hearing aids available to treat the condition in addition to those prescribed by a hearing care professional.
-For anyone with a severe to profound loss, only professionally prescribed hear aid will have sufficient power to overcome their loss
+For those who learn they have a mild to moderate hearing loss, there are now over-the- counter (OTC) hearing aids available to treat the condition (if the loss is mild to moderate) in addition to those prescribed by hearing care professionals.
+For anyone with a severe to profound loss, only professionally prescribed hearing aids will have sufficient power to overcome their loss.

 There are limits, though, to how much help hearing aids can provide.
 They are most effective to hear and understand people speaking from no more than eight to ten feet away.
 When that limit is reached, the speaker must speak more loudly then normal, or the hearing aids may need to be supplemented with additional technology to provide optimum communication access.